appsody/appsody-operator/doc/user-guide.md

   expose: true
 ```

-When `expose` is **not** set to `true`, the Knative service is labeled with `serving.knative.dev/visibility=cluster-local` which makes the Knative route to only be available on the cluster-local network (and not on the public Internet).
+When `expose` is **not** set to `true`, the Knative service is labelled with `serving.knative.dev/visibility=cluster-local` which makes the Knative route to only be available on the cluster-local network (and not on the public Internet).
 However, if `expose` is set `true`, the Knative route would be accessible externally.

 To configure secure HTTPS connections for your deployment, see [Configuring HTTPS with TLS certificates](https://knative.dev/docs/serving/using-a-tls-cert/) for more information.